 This privacy notice explains how Queen Mary University of London (QMUL, ‘we’, ‘our’, ‘us’) collects, uses and shares personal data of its staff (‘you’, ‘your’).
 Your personal data will be processed in accordance with our Data Protection Policy and this statement.

-QMUL is a data controller in terms of Article 4 of the General Data Protection Regulation.
+QMUL is a data controller in terms of Article 4 of the U.K. General Data Protection Regulation.
 We maintain information about you (your personal data) in paper and electronic form, which is kept in Human Resources, faculties and departments for the administration of your employment and to comply with certain statutory obligations.
 QMUL wants to ensure that your personal data is accurate and up-to-date, therefore it is important that you inform us of any changes and/or use MyHR to update your information.

 The personal data we process

 The sort of personal data we hold about you usually includes: your application form and references; your contract of employment and any amendments to it; correspondence with or about you, for example letters to you about a pay rise or, at your request, a letter to your mortgage company confirming your salary; information needed for payroll, benefits and expenses purposes; contact and emergency contact details; details of qualifications and any professional memberships/registrations; eligibility to work information; records of holiday, sickness and other absence; information needed for equal opportunities monitoring; and records relating to your career history, such as training records, appraisals, other performance measures, attendance and, where appropriate, disciplinary and grievance records.
 We may also hold and process data about criminal convictions and offences if it is appropriate given the nature of your role.

 How we use your personal data and the legal bases

 We use your personal data to administer payroll, pensions, training and appraisal, monitor equality, diversity and inclusion, employ you and manage your access to various services such as IT facilities and buildings, in order to

 - fulfil the contract between you and us